-Uber, Lyft and other rideshare companies can be a convenient way to travel around cities.
-However, like all other vehicles on the road, rideshare vehicles are operated by drivers, which means they are prone to getting into an accident.
+Uber, Lyft, and other rideshare companies can be a convenient way to travel around cities.
+However, like all other vehicles on the road, rideshare vehicles are operated by drivers.
+This means they are prone to getting into an accident.

-If you were injured in an accident involving a Lyft or Uber vehicle, whether you were a rideshare passenger or were in another vehicle that was struck by an Uber or Lyft, you may be entitled to compensation.
+If you were injured in an accident involving a Lyft or Uber vehicle, whether you were a rideshare passenger or were in another vehicle that was struck by an Uber or Lyft, you may have the right to compensation.

-Contact Brooks Law Group now to schedule a free case evaluation and learn more about your legal options.
+Contact Brooks Law Group now to schedule a free case evaluation with an Uber and Lyft accident lawyer and learn more about your legal options.

 Who Can Be Held Responsible for an Uber or Lyft Accident in Tampa?

-When you are involved in an accident caused by an Uber or Lyft or other rideshare vehicle, you are typically looking to one or two entities to hold financially responsible for your injuries and losses: the driver of the rideshare vehicle and the rideshare company.
+Were you involved in an accident because of an Uber or Lyft, or other rideshare vehicle?
+Then you are typically looking to one or two entities to hold financially responsible for your injuries and losses: the driver of the rideshare vehicle and the rideshare company.

 When a rideshare vehicle causes an accident, the driver is usually legally responsible for any injuries or damage caused by the accident.
 Victims generally may look only to the driver if the accident occurs when the driver is not logged into the rideshare app.